On the Move: How Changes in Public Transit Accessibility Affect Household Food Security. [Job Market Paper] [Latest Draft]

 Moral Signaling in the Produce Aisle: The effects of Religion and Religiosity on U.S. Consumer’s Perceptions and Willingness to Pay for Imported Produce from Different Countries of Origin.
 With Amir Heiman and David R. Just.

 to pay for grapes across origin countries.
-Furthermore, we find that religious identity correlates
+Furthermore, we find that religious identity correlates with willingness to pay for grapes from certain countries.

 Hedonic Analysis of Dam Removal: Evidence from Matching Methods in Maine, USA.
 With Craig E. Landry, Lynne Lewis, and Hosung Nam.